Juvenile Indigent Defense Delivery System

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Texas:

-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 17th birthday; after age 17, the youth is charged in adult court.
+- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 17th birthday.
 Tex.
 Fam.
-Code § 51.02(2)(A);
+Code Ann. § 51.02(2)(A);

-- Juvenile court has jurisdiction over a youth until age 18 for offenses alleged to have been committed prior to a child’s 17th birthday.
+- Juvenile court has jurisdiction over a youth until age 18 for offenses alleged to have been committed prior to a child’s 17th.
 Tex.
 Fam.
-Code § 51.02(2)(B);
+Code Ann. § 51.02(2)(B);

-- Juvenile court can retain jurisdiction over a youth who committed a delinquent act prior to his or her 17th birthday, without regard to age, in order to decide any issue remanded to the court from an appellate court.
+- Juvenile court can retain jurisdiction over a youth who committed a delinquent act prior to his or her 17th birthday, regardless of age, in order to decide any issue remanded to the court from an appellate court.
 Tex.
 Fam.
-Code § 51.041.
+Code Ann. § 51.041.

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Texas has two ways that juveniles can be prosecuted as adults:
+Texas has two ways that youth can be prosecuted as adults:

-- Once an Adult, Always an Adult: when a child has previously been charged in adult court they will be prosecuted in adult court for any future felony offenses, given that other criteria are also met.
+- Once an Adult, Always an Adult: when a child has previously been convicted in adult court they will be prosecuted in adult court for any future felony offenses, given that other criteria are also met.
 Tex Fam.
-Code § 54.02(m)(1).
+Code Ann. § 54.02(m)(1)-(2).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.